ArduPilot/ardupilot_wiki/dev/source/docs/simulation-2sitl-simulator-software-in-the-loopusing-using-the-crrcsim-simulator.rst

     crrcsim -i APM

 that starts CRRCSim with the APM protocol interface.
-You can then press ESCAPE to bring up the menu and choose and aircraft to simulate.
+You can then press ESCAPE to bring up the menu and choose an aircraft to simulate.
 Many of the aircraft will work with SITL, but for ones without motors (the gliders) you will need to choose a launch location on a slope.